 Information on Indigenous health assessments and follow up services for Aboriginal and Torres Strait Islander patients.

-This item is for patients of Aboriginal and Torres Strait Islander descent and can be claimed once every 9 months.
-The purpose of this item is to:
+These items are for patients of Aboriginal and Torres Strait Islander descent.
+You can claim them once every 9 months.
+These items:

 - provide a comprehensive health check for all ages

-- evaluate a patient’s health considering their physical, psychological and social wellbeing
+- evaluate a patient’s health.
+This includes their physical, psychological and social wellbeing

-- help general practitioners (GPs) develop suitable plans for their patients to:
+- help general practitioners (GPs) and non-vocationally recognised medical practitioners (non-VR MPs) develop health plans for their patients.
+These plans help to:

 - support good health or improve health